Degrees and Requirements for Professional Registration

 |Bachelor of Science (Architecture)|

 The first professional degree in architecture is the Master of Architecture (Professional).
-Further information can be found in the Graduate and Postdoctoral Studies Programs, Courses and University Regulations publication at www.mcgill.ca/study.
+Further information can be found in Programs, Courses and University Regulations > Faculties & Schools > Faculty of Engineering > Graduate (available at www.mcgill.ca/study).

 |Bachelor of Engineering|